balisujohn/localpilot/README.md

 ## Features

-You select the text that is to be the prompt, then you call the "extendSelection" command and 10 characters are generated with codellama and appended.
+Both `extendSelection` and `editSelection` become available in command palette.
+I recommend binding them to ctrl-q and ctrl-e respectively.

+### Extend Selection

+The code model will extend the text your currently have highlighted.

+### Edit Selection

+You will be prompted for a text-based command, then the selected text will be edited according to that command.

 ## Requirements

 You need to be running a codellama model in text generation webui with the API mode enabled on the same machine for this extension to work.
-In addition, I recommend mapping ctrl-Q to the extendSelection command, since it isn't mapped to a keyboard command by default.

 ## Contributing
 Since I just set this up so I could use it, it's not documented well and also may be difficult to set up, feel free to contribute improvements and instructions.